SAP/guided-answers-extension/packages/ide-extension/README.md

  How to launch Guided Answer Extension within VSCode or SBAS

     1. Use Command Palette -> CMD/CTRL + Shift + P
-    2. Type command -> Fiori: Open Guided Answers
+    2. Type command -> SAP: Open Guided Answers

  How to launch Guided Answer Extension from within another extension in VSCode or SBAS